-A pro-business climate, competitive tax system, multilingual workforce and superior infrastructure are just some of the many advantages of doing business in the Netherlands.
-In this chapter we will show you why the Netherlands is considered the perfect steppingstone into the European market.
+A pro-business climate, its strategic location, attractive tax system, a highly educated multilingual workforce and superior infrastructure are just some of the many advantages of doing business in the Netherlands.
+In this chapter we will show you why the Netherlands is considered the perfect stepping stone into the European market.